KhuongBao/neural-network-cpp/README.md

 ### Step 3: Visualize Decision Boundaries

-1. Go back to the *`Data.ipynb`* notebook.
+1. Go back to the `Data.ipynb` notebook.
 2. Run the remaining cells to visualize the decision boundaries for the training and test datasets.

 ## Configuration
-You can switch configurations in main.cpp to customize the neural network.
+You can switch configurations in `main.cpp` to customize the neural network.
 Here are some options:
-Activation Functions
+### Activation Functions
-•	ReLU: "relu"
+-	ReLU: "relu"
-•	Sigmoid: "sigmoid"
+-	Sigmoid: "sigmoid"
-•	Tanh: "tanh"
+-	Tanh: "tanh"
-•	Leaky ReLU: "leaky_relu"
+-	Leaky ReLU: "leaky_relu"
-•	Softmax: "softmax"
+-	Softmax: "softmax"
-Loss Functions
+### Loss Functions
-•	Binary Cross-Entropy: "binary_cross_entropy"
+-	Binary Cross-Entropy: "binary_cross_entropy"
-•	Categorical Cross-Entropy: "categorical_cross_entropy"
+-	Categorical Cross-Entropy: "categorical_cross_entropy"
-•	Mean Squared Error: "mean_squared_error"
+-	Mean Squared Error: "mean_squared_error"